 - There are no costs to set it up or keep it in place

-- There’s an easy 2-minute application online application
+- There’s an easy 2-minute online application

 - If approved, you’ll receive a same-day, no-obligation offer letter